-(vii) Conduct risk
+(vi) Conduct risk

+Risks Detail" in the notes to the consolidated financial statements in the 2020 CSi Annual Report.
 The Group defines conduct risk as the risk that improper behaviour or judgement by its employees results in negative financial, non-financial, or reputational impact to its clients, employees, or the bank, or negatively impacts the integrity of the financial markets.
-For further information on conduct risk management, refer to "viii) Conduct Risk" in "Note 45 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2020 CSi Annual Report.
+For further information on conduct risk management, refer to "vii) Non-financial risk - Conduct Risk" in "Note 41 - Financial Risk Management - Risks Detail" in the notes to the consolidated financial statements in the 2021 CSi Annual Report.